ctools/ctools/doc/source/users/reference_manual/csobsdef.rst

 - caldb    - Calibration database
 - irf      - Response function name

 Only the pairs (ra,dec) or (lon,lat) are mandatory header keywords.
-All other keywords are optional and can be specified when calling csobsdef as user parameters.
-The only exception is the "duration" keyword that will automatically be queried.
+All other keywords are optional and can be specified when calling :ref:`csobsdef` as user parameters.
+The only exception is the ``duration`` keyword that will automatically be queried.

 Here some usage examples: